joepreludian/docker-django/README.md

 # Docker Django

 A proposal of simple Docker stack with Nginx and Gunicorn for production server.
+Base image have *314 MB*.
 This is a #WIP project.
 Any thoughts will be welcome.

 ## First of all